KemalGog/MCED_model_breast_cancer_survivors/README.md

 -   read the SEER datasets from `Data/`
 -   apply SIR multipliers for breast cancer survivors
--   fit the natural history model for 16 cancers × (HR+, HR--, average-risk)
+-   calibrate the natural history model for 16 cancers for hormone-receptor positive, hormone-receptor negative, average-risk women
 -   save fitted objects into:

 ```